-A Singapore resident was deemed not to be a shell or conduit if its annual operational expenditure in Singapore was at least SGD 200,000 per year in the two years preceding the transfer of shares giving rise to capital gains.
+A Singapore resident is deemed not to be a shell or conduit if its annual operational expenditure in Singapore was at least SGD 200,000 per year in the two years preceding the transfer of shares giving rise to capital gains.

-The India-Singapore DTAA protocol served as a broad anti-avoidance provision within the treaty itself.
+As such, the India-Singapore DTAA Third Protocol serves as a broad anti-avoidance provision within the treaty itself.
 A Singapore entity would not be entitled to the capital gains tax relief if its affairs were arranged with the primary purpose of taking benefit of such relief.
 If this was the case, the benefit would be denied even if the Singapore entity incurred an annual operational expenditure of SGD 200,000.